This story features the first-generation Eko stethoscope.

-The very first patient Lewars had on his pediatrics rotation was a five year old child.
+The very first patient Lewars had on his pediatrics rotation was a 5-year-old child.
 Listening through his Eko stethoscope, Lewars picked up a grade 2 systolic murmur.

-On the day we spoke with Lewars, he had already heard four murmurs with his CORE over the span of a few hours.
+On the day we spoke with Lewars, he had already heard 4 murmurs with his CORE over the span of a few hours.
 One was a slim, elderly patient.